The

 Kate Huscroft Family Group

-This consists of the great
+This consists of the

-grandchildren of John & Muriel Riddell and the decendents of these great
+great grandchildren of John & Muriel Riddell and the decendents of these

-grandchildren, but excluding members of the Kevin Huscroft Family Group.
-Note that the children of John & Muriel
+great grandchildren, but excluding members of the Kevin Huscroft Family

-Riddell.
+Alexander Riddell.

 6.Adopted